umr4nlp/umr-guidelines/guidelines.md

 The temporal annotation indicates that Pope's denial took place before document creation time, and that any *wrongdoing* would have happened before this denial.
 When annotating temporal relations, we always need to pick a *reference time* with respect to which the temporal relation between the reference time and the event can be determined.
 In this case, it is not clear whether the *deny* event happened before or after the *conviction* and *sentence* events, so the reference time is determined to be the document creation time.

 The modal relations indicate that the *deny* event definitely happened according to the author.
-The author presents themselves as having certainty about Pope's mental state at the time of the denial (annotated as a :full-affirmative relation from AUTH to *Pope*), and the :full-negative relation indicates that *wrongdoing* did not happen according to Edmund Pope, based on the author's account.
+The author presents themselves as having certainty about Pope's mental state at the time of the denial (annotated as a :full-affirmative relation from author to *Pope*), and the :full-negative relation indicates that *wrongdoing* did not happen according to Edmund Pope, based on the author's account.

 <span id="1 (4)">1 (4)</span>
 ```